-The lab assignments are typically due on the Monday before the start of class [see syllabus for exact dates] following the lecture coverage of the material.
-The first lab is just the setup so you can access the stats programs; the formal due date is 24.01.19 [end of the Add/Drop period], but you should do this as soon as you can.
-The first real assignment [Lab 2] covers the lecture material from 24.01.15 to 24.01.17, and needs to be submitted by 24.01.22.
-The syllabus and the Assignment Schedule 23-24 P271 document lay this all out.
-You will be handing in your Computer Lab assignments through Canvas after converting them into a pdf document, as described in the Homework module, or as a text document [.docx].
+The lab assignments are typically due on the Tuesday before the start of class [see Syllabus for exact dates] following the lecture coverage of the material.
+The first lab is just the setup so you can access the stats programs; the formal due date is 25.01.21 [after the Add/Drop period], but you should do this as soon as you can.
+The first real assignment [Lab 2] involves walking through the first part of swirl and it is due on 25.01.28.
+The Syllabus and the Assignment Schedule 24-25 P271 document lay this all out.
+You will be handing in your Computer Lab assignments through Canvas after converting them into a pdf document, as described in the Homework module, or as a text document [.docx]